tiredofit/docker-traefik-cloudflare-companion/README.md

 ### Discovery

 cloudflare-companion supports three different discovery mode: Docker, Docker Swarm, and Traefik Polling.
-The Docker discovery mode is only mode enabled by default.
-Once matching host are discovered, cloudflare-companion will add or update CNAMEs in CloudFlare that point to the configured `TARGET_DOMAIN`.
+The Docker discovery mode is the only mode enabled by default.
+Once matching hosts are discovered, cloudflare-companion will add or update CNAMEs in CloudFlare that point to the configured `TARGET_DOMAIN`.

 #### Docker